carlosvicente100/gnometown/README.md

 ## User Stories

 User can load and view all data from url.
-User can apply filters to data (brewed date)
+User can apply filters to data (job, name, age)
-User can change page to view more beers
+User can change page to view more gnomes

 ## Dev Dependencies

 - **React Testing Library:** to test React Hooks Redux (unit testing and integration tests)
 - **Enzyme:** to test some components using shallow, mount & render
 - **Prettier:** to make styled code in a beautiful way
-- **parcel-plugin-react-svg:** to load awesome svg files